Search engine marketing consultant questions & answers

 Q: Tell us a little about your background and experience.

-A: I was graduated from Northeastern University cum laude with a Bachelor of Science degree in Marketing.
+A: I was graduated from Northeatern University cum laude with a Bachelor of Science degree in Marketing.
 I began my career in the magazine publishing business, working up from field sales rep to national sales director for major publishers, handling the retail sales (in supermarkets, drug stores, newsstands, etc.) of many well-known consumer magazines.
-I then worked for a major sports collectibles company as national sales support manager.
+I then worked for a major sports collectible company as national sales support manager.
 When the Internet started picking up I decided to change careers with a long term goal of search engine marketing (before it had a name).
 I worked for 2 high end corporate web developers in San Diego, one of which I was a founder/partner and is now a major national digital agency.
 Before starting Mariano Marketing I handled the web marketing for a now defunct online travel site.
 Mariano Marketing was started in June of 2002.

 Back to top